 General surveillance should be conducted through public education and awareness raising initiatives addressed to stakeholders, in particular maize producers which is the most attractive crop for S.frugiperda.

 Specific surveillance should be carried out by detection surveys based on visual inspection and the use of pheromone traps.
 Surveys should be concentrated in areas adjacent to countries or areas where the insect has already been reported, in sites representing a high phytosanitary risk (i.e., storage places for imported plants and vegetables), and in regions with the highest concentration of crops that could be most damaged by S. frugiperda: maize, rice, sorghum and vegetables such as Asparagus spp. and Solanaceae.
 Survey procedures should be clearly defined and staff should be adequately trained.
-Sampling of moths from pheromon traps and plant material taken in the field should follow a standarised procedure.
+Sampling of moths from pheromone traps and plant material taken in the field should follow a standarised procedure.

-Pre-identify participants in the crisis unit that will have to settle when the pest is found, which is responsible for policy and decision-making regarding pest control in preparation for when the pest is found.
+NPPOs should establish national FAW response and management units to plan, coordinate and manage the FAW response activity across policy, technical and operational functions

 Draft FAW preparedness and contingency plans with all relevant NPPO staff at national and local levels and in consultation with relevant stakeholders, including for example, producers organizations; seeds organizations; crops, fruits and vegetable harvest and transformation centers; and sellers of crops, fruits and vegetables.
 Such stakeholders would particularly be informed on the impacts and status of the pest and any information related to the plans.
 They could also be actively engaged in surveillance and in the implementation of phytosanitary measures.
 The IPPC Guide on Managing Relationships with Stakeholders should be consulted.

-Officially publish the FAW preparedness and contingency plans on the national and local NPPOs websites.
+Officially publish the FAW preparedness and contingency plans on the NPPOs websites.There will only be national (country level) NPPO’s but jurisdictions may also have plant protection legislative obligations at a state and jusrisdictional level that and may be responsible for the policy and operational coordination of a FAW response with high level oversight from the NPPO.

 Organize training courses for the NPPO staff to ensure proficiency in implementing the plans, in particular surveillance activities and phytosanitary measures.

-Check the availability of plant protection products and biological control agents considered most effective against S. frugiperda.
-In the case of shortcomings, NPPO should urge the production/import, registration and marketing of what is needed to implement effective, safe, economically sustainable and low environmental impact control. (reference Jepson paper, to include phytosanitary products such as biopesticides)
+Check the availability of plant protection products and biological control agents considered most effective against S. frugiperda as reported in published peer-reviewed scientific literature (e.g., Jepson et al. 2020).
+In the case of shortcomings, NPPO should urge the production/import, registration and marketing of what is needed to implement effective, safe, economically sustainable and low environmental impact control, such as the use of lower risk pesticides (Jepson et al. 2020).

 Secure financial resources on the general annual budget for implementing FAW preparedness and contingency plans.
+In some cases it may not be practical to wait for annual funding budgets and National FAW funding may need to be part of emergency budget and resourcing arrangements to activiate rapid and immediate responses to mobilise surveillance and monitoring activities

-Coordinate and exchange information with neighboring countries.
+Coordinate and exchange information with regional and neighbour countries to help in regulating trade pathway risks and potential natural pathway routes.

 Develop an awareness programme for small stakeholders and growers (How to identify FAW, What should be done, How to report to NPPO, etc.)

-Organize simulation exercises with all stakehodlers.
+Organize simulation exercises with all stakeholders to promote good operational preparedness and also identify gaps and raise awareness at the government, industry and local levels.

 1.2 Once an outbreak is officially confirmed in the country, a contingency plan should be implemented: